-Lately I’ve been seeing posts on Instagram and Facebook where a women will make a statement, and then say something like “treat your man like a king.”
+Lately I’ve been seeing posts on Instagram and Facebook where a woman will make a statement, and then say something like “treat your man like a king.”
 For example, a woman posted a picture of her partner’s clothes, shoes, accessories, lunch, and everything else he would need for the day laid out for him with the following caption: “When you get your Man [man] ready for work while he sleep [he’s sleeping] [be]cause he have [has] to be there at 4am [.]
-Lunch packed, clothes ready, ran him a hot bath before bed, and when he gets home [sexual innuendo], nothing but King treatment when you [you’re] a hard working man.
+Lunch packed, clothes ready, ran him a hot bath before bed, and when he gets home [sexual innuendo], nothing but King treatment when you [you’re] a hard-working man.
 I also saw another post where a women said “If my man pays for lunch, I’ll pay for dinner.
 If he pays for movie tickets, I got the snacks.
 If he gets the bill I’ll get the next.
 50/50 is where it’s at stop expecting to be treated like a queen if you’re not treating him like a king.”

 I saw mixed views in the comment section of each post, but majority were “I’m not doing all that for no grown man.”
 I also saw responses like “I know my man wouldn’t do that for me, so I’m not doing all of that for him.”
 I made no judgement against anyone and their response because we are all entitled to our own opinions; however I was appalled at some of the responses I read.
 Here’s my thoughts: